eonist/Tap/README.md

 ## Goal
 - Ability to share small pieces of data, like netflix account details, or wifi password
 - Put device in share-mode, tap other device (can be in background mode) to share account item to relevant app
+- Can be used in conjunction with bluetooth to establish BT connection without pairing etc